Your new design will be uploaded in:

 X

 In the Early Years Foundation Stage children learn through a balance of both teacher led and child initiated activities.
-Our curriculum is deliberately planned in order to enable our children to achieve the Early Learning Goals.
 Everything we do is based on careful observations of the children so that we can tailor the learning environment and plan activities that are engaging, motivating and exciting.

 For a window into our classroom, please join our facebook group.
 You will receive updates, reminders, photos and videos.

-The theme for Summer 1 is The World Around Us
+The theme for Autumn 1 is All About Me!

-Please click the link to see the class newsletter for further details.
+Please see the class newsletter for further details.

 Thank you for your support.